nikhilcusc/HRP-1/README.md

 ## This repo contains my solutions to Hacker Rank problems.

 ### NOTES:
+1. Dictionary
     1. A dictionary maintains order of keys as they were input.
 So, if 4 came before 3 as a key in the input the dictonary would not sort it and put 3 before 4 in the keys.
 [Example](/UnNecCompliProblems/UNCP8.py)
+    1. Initialize dictionary with contiguous values:
+        > arrD = {i:0 for i in range(0,k)}
 1. Range will include the first argument and exclude the second argument.
 Example:
     >for _ in range(3,6):
     >   print(_)